mui/mui-x/docs/data/date-pickers/custom-layout/custom-layout.md

 ### Understanding the structure

-The layout is structured as follow:
+The layout is structured as follows:

-A `<LayoutRoot />` component wrapp all the sub components to provide the structure.
+A `<LayoutRoot />` component wraps all the sub-components to provide the structure.
 By default it renders a `div` with `display: grid`.
 Such that all sub-components take place into a 3 by 3 [CSS grid](https://developer.mozilla.org/fr/docs/Web/CSS/CSS_Grid_Layout).

-Subcomponents are wrapped into layout helper, responsible for placing it into the grid.
+Subcomponents are wrapped inside layout helper, responsible for placing it into the grid.
-Here is an otherview of the structure.
+Here is an overview of the structure.

 ```jsx
 <LayoutRoot>